Racism in association football: France

-On 14 April 1990, during a 1989-90 season match between Girondins de Bordeaux and Olympique Marseille, the Cameroonian goalkeeper Joseph-Antoine Bell was victim of racist acts at his return at Stade Vélodrome when he played for Bordeaux- During the entire match, some Marseille ultras threw bananas towards him and taunted him with monkey chants and the racist chant "Joseph tu pues, va te laver le cul!" ("Joseph you stink, go to wash your ass!") on the notes of Serge Gainsbourg's song Couleur café.
+On 14 April 1990, during a 1989-90 season match between Girondins de Bordeaux and Olympique Marseille, the Cameroonian goalkeeper Joseph-Antoine Bell was victim of racist acts at his return at Stade Vélodrome when he played for Bordeaux.
+During the entire match, some Marseille ultras threw bananas towards him and taunted him with monkey chants and the racist chant "Joseph tu pues, va te laver le cul!" ("Joseph you stink, go wash your ass!") to the tune of Serge Gainsbourg's song Couleur café.
 This incident revealed to the broad daylight the rise of racism in the French stadia during the late 1980s, to incite the French club officials to look into said problem to remediate.

 In January 2005, as part of an anti-racism initiative in Ligue 1, Paris Saint-Germain's players wore all-white jerseys and the opposing Lens players wore all-black during a French league match.
 The move backfired after racist elements among PSG's crowd in the Kop of Boulogne sung "Come on the whites".
 The racist overtone was exacerbated by monkey chants from the Boulogne crowd whenever a Lens player touched the ball.

 On 23 November 2006 in a game between Paris Saint-Germain and Haopel Tel Aviv, a police officer, as well as many players on the field were targets of racial slurs.
 The police officer being chanted at threw teargas into the stands and shot his gun, killing one and injuring another.

 On 18 April 2007, Lyon player Milan Baroš was accused of racially abusing Rennes' Stéphane Mbia by implying that Mbia smelt.
 On 4 May, he was found guilty of the gesture, but found not guilty of racism, and was banned for three league matches.

 On 17 September 2007, Libourne's Burkinabe player Boubacar Kébé was abused by fans of Bastia; he was red-carded for retaliating.
-In February 2008, Bastia was again at the centre of controversy when their fans unfurled a racist banner, again aimed at Kébé, which delayed the kick-off of the match by three minutes.
+In February 2008, Bastia was again at the centre of controversy when their fans unfurled a racist banner which read as "Kébé, on n'est pas raciste...
+La preuve on t'encule!"
+(Kébé, we are not racists... we'll fuck you to prove it!), again aimed at Kébé, which delayed the kick-off of the match by three minutes.

 On 17 February 2008, Abdeslam Ouaddou of Valenciennes was racially abused by a fan from opponents Metz; Metz and the Ligue de Football Professionnel announced that they would be suing the fan in question.
 The match referee did not see the incident, and so booked Ouaddou for challenging the fan.
 Valenciennes Chairman Francis Decourrière later demanded that the match be replayed "in front of children from Valenciennes and Metz".
 Following this incident, the French Football Federation made steps to introduce harsher punishments.